-- Rarely adenoid tissue can grow back - Your child may need to be re-admitted for antibiotics, most do not need further surgery - Your child may need a drip to give them fluids if they cannot drink by mouth - They may need a blood transfusion, however this is rarely required
+- due to infection.
+This occurs in approximately 5% of people.
+Overall approximately 1% will need to go back to theatre (or may require a second anaesthetic) - Your child may need to be re-admitted for antibiotics, most do not need further surgery - Your child may need a drip to give them fluids if they cannot drink by mouth - A blood transfusion maybe needed, however this is very rare